 Persistent absentees are pupils with attendance below 90%.
-The school will contact the parent/carer(s) if their child's attendance approaches this threshold.
-If attendance does not improve, the school will contact the local authority in accordance with local authority procedures.
+The school will contact the parent/carer(s) to have a formal meeting if their child's attendance approaches this threshold to listen and undertsand the reasons for declining attendance, discuss any concerns, and to plan a positive way forward, both in terms of in school support and/or a referral to the local authorities via Early Help as required.
+If attendance does not improve after this meeting, the school will arrange a follow up meeting with the child's parents/carers to discuss the concerns, and may contact the local authority children's social care services in accordance with local authority procedures.
+Please see the Safeguarding Policy and Appendix 1 for children on sponsored visas.